cadadr/configuration/systems/sappho/Setup.markdown

 If not already done, login as `root` and run `visudo`, permit users in the `wheel` group to run `sudo`.

+*Note* that scripts in this section are intended to be non-interactive, and they are likely to take a long time each.

 Install system packages and enable services using `stage02.bash`.

 Install flatpaks if desired.